-Me: No. (pause) I am scared, though.
+Me: No. I am a little scared, though.

-The Daleks are completely harmless; their weapons have no power.
+The Daleks are completely harmless.

 Sue: I told you he was a Tory.

-Sue: It’s torch strapped to a hoover attachment.
-Another ridiculous cliffhanger to add to the collection.top
+Sue: It’s a torch strapped to a hoover attachment.
+Another ridiculous cliffhanger to add to the collection.

-Sue: I take it back.
+Sue: I take it all back.
 It’s a torch strapped to a hoover attachment crossed with that flower from the Pink Floyd film.

 Me: It looks like Gypsy from Mystery Science Theater 3000, if you ask me.